top of page

 Now there were staying in Jerusalem God-fearing Jews from every nation under heaven.
 When they heard this sound, a crowd came together in bewilderment, because each one heard their own language being spoken.
 Utterly amazed, they asked: “Aren’t all these who are speaking Galileans?
 Then how is it that each of us hears them in our native language? —we hear them declaring the wonders of God in our own tongues!”
 Amazed and perplexed, they asked one another, “What does this mean?”
 Acts 2: 2-12

 The Acts of the Apostles, the long title, is a lovely book that describes the early church as it grew under the tutelage and care of the disciples.
-Please read its first two chapters.
-This gathering of Jews has come together in their holy city of Jerusalem from all nations for Pentecost.
-Remember, the beloved ancestral nation of Israel in all its unity under King David and his son King Solomon fell under the hands of first Assyria and then Babylonia after God’s chosen people turned away from their living God and lost a good and spacious land, a land flowing with milk and honey.
-This was known as the Jewish diaspora.
+In the above passage, this gathering of Jews has come together in their holy city of Jerusalem from all nations for Pentecost.
+Remember, the beloved ancestral nation of Israel in all its unity under King David and his son King Solomon had fallen under the hands of first Assyria and then Babylonia; God’s chosen people had turned away from their living God and lost a good and spacious land, a land flowing with milk and honey.
+This dispersal of the nation of Israel was known as the Jewish diaspora.
 The greek word “diaspora” means to scatter or sow seed broadly.
-Solomon’s holy temple was destroyed by the Babylonians but a second temple had been built by this time in Israel’s history.
-It is of this temple that Jesus had spoken to the stiff-necked leaders of the law before they had him put to death:
+Think about this in the context of Jesus' parable of the sower.
+In his short earthly life, Jesus had come to sow and gather in a new harvest of believers.

-Here is what Jesus spoke of before his crucifixion as he struggled to prepare his dear friends for his necessary, ordained and imminent death:
+Before his crucifixion, as he struggled to prepare his dear friends for his necessary, ordained, and imminent death, Jesus told them:

-And this is what Christ spoke into being as he created the kingdom of God and released the Holy Spirit to cover the unformed earth like a cloud, like the wind, the very breath of God:
+Do you remember how Christ was the Word that was spoken into being as the Trinity created the kingdom of God and released the Holy Spirit to cover the unformed earth like a cloud, like the wind, the very breath of God?

 In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 Genesis 1: 1-2